Mango0x45/cbs/README.md

 make writing a build script in C a bit easier.
 If there is functionality you are missing, then add it.
 You’re a programmer aren’t you?

-All functions and macros are documented in cbs.h.
+All functions and macros are documented in this file.

 CBS is very much inspired by Tsoding’s ‘Nob’.